 Medical examination shows that Lyuda was not sexually active at the time of her death.
 This fact is only relative to the fact that whoever did the crime did not sexually assault the girls, or the men as a matter of fact.

-Both Zolotarev and Dubinina have an interesting pattern of injuries.
+Both Zolotaryov and Dubinina have an interesting pattern of injuries.
 They are very similar in direction and force despite difference in shape, height and body composition of the two.
 This would suggest that whatever caused these injuries was not a single uniform event.

 Еxcerpt from the interrogation of forensic expert of the Regional Forensic Investigation Bureau Boris Vozrozhdenny led by Junior Counselor of Justice and Criminal Prosecutor of Sverdlovsk region, Lev Ivanov, on May 28, 1959:

 Dubinina died 10-20 minutes after the trauma.
 She could have been conscious.
 Sometimes it happens that a person with a wound to the heart (for example, a serious knife wound) can talk, run and ask for help.
 Dubinina’s situation was one of complicated traumatic shock resulting from the bilateral rib fracture, with subsequent internal hemorrhaging into the pleural cavity.
-Zolotariov could have lived longer.
+Zolotaryov could have lived longer.
 It needs to be taken into account that they were all trained, physically fit, and strong people.

 The body of Aleksander Kolevatov was well insulated, but he was missing a hat and shoes.
-His upper torso was protected by a sleeveless shirt, long sleeved shirt, sweater, fleece sweater and ski jacket with a zipper and buttons.
+His upper torso was protected by a sleeveless shirt, long sleeved shirt, sweater, fleece sweater and ski jacket with a zipper found unzipped.
 Ski jacket was damaged.
 A big hole on the left sleeve had burnt edges and measured 25x12x13 cm.
 His right sleeve was also damaged.
 Several tears 7-8 cm were found.
 The jacket was unbuttoned and unzipped.
 A strange finding for person who was supposedly dying from cold and hypothermia.
 During autopsy following objects were retrieved from his pockets: key, safety pin, some blank paper (probably to keep a record of his thoughts or events) and two packages of pills (soda and codeine).

 The lower part of the body had shorts, light pants, ski pants and another pair of canvas pants.
 From the right pocket doctors retrieved a box of matches that was soaked wet.
 His feet as it was mentioned had no shoes, but they were protected by home knitted woolen socks with sights of fire damage.
 His right foot was also protected by a light sock underneath a woolen one.
 His left foot had similar three socks.
 Additionally a bandage was discovered on the left ankle, but it was probably put before the Dyatlov Pass Incident since the group left their first aid kit in the tent.